John Rogerson (1676–1741)

+Biography

 He was educated at Trinity College Dublin, and graduated in 1694.
 He may briefly have considered joining his father in his business as a merchant, but quickly resolved on a legal career instead.
 He entered Middle Temple in 1690 and was called to the Irish Bar in 1701.

 Rogerson was Member of Parliament for Granard and Dublin City.
 He was a staunch supporter of the House of Hanover, despite marrying into the Ludlow family, many of whom, including his own wife Elizabeth, were described as "ferocious Tories".
 He was appointed as Solicitor-General in 1714.
 He became Attorney-General for Ireland in 1720 and Lord Chief Justice of the King's Bench in 1727.
 The last promotion was much against the wishes of the influential Archbishop of Armagh, Hugh Boulter, who interfered regularly in judicial appointments, invariably preferred English-born officials to Irish, and disliked Rogerson personally.
 It was said that Rogerson's great fortune, which he inherited from his father, played a part in his elevation to the Bench.
 His mother-in-law Alice Lachard was also an heiress, with large estates in Wales.
 An alternative explanation was that no English judge would take the position, so that the Archbishop was grudgingly forced to accept Rogerson's elevation to the Bench.

 He was the elder son of Sir John Rogerson, merchant, Member of Parliament for Clogher and Dublin City, who gave his name to Sir John Rogerson's Quay, and who left his son a large fortune.
 His mother was Sir John's first wife Elizabeth Proby, daughter of Emmanuel Proby and Mary Bland, and granddaughter of Sir Peter Probie, Lord Mayor of London.
 He lived mainly at The Glen, the house his father had built in Glasnevin, and also had a townhouse on Henry Street.

+Marriage and issue

 He married Elizabeth, daughter of Stephen Ludlow of Ardsallagh, County Meath (died 1721) MP for Dunleer, and his wife Alice Lachard of Wales, and had at least five children: